-However, it is essential to ensure that the new battery fits securely in the battery tray and matches the electrical requirements of your vehicle.
+However, ensuring that the new battery fits securely in the battery tray and matches your vehicle’s electrical requirements is essential.
 Incorrect installation or choosing the wrong battery can lead to electrical issues, reduced performance, and potential damage to your car.
 Always seek professional advice before making a change.

 Credit: www.reddit.com